Association Health Plans (AHP) Background

 - Form an AHP for the sole purpose of offering health insurance if are a shared industry or have a common geographic area.

-The rule also proposes important consumer protections by prohibiting discrimination based on health status.
+The rule also includes important consumer protections by prohibiting discrimination based on health status.
 Insurance rates may be based on factors including geography and part-time versus full time employment, so long as the association does not use "health status" of the member to determine eligibility, premiums, or benefits.